meltingmettle/api-tick-meltingmettle/README.md

 Using the "Log Out" button will clear the session, but not the browser cache, so it is possible to view a logged out users' information via the browser's "back" button.
 Patching this is slightly more complex than the scope of this project would entail.

+# Minor front end pet peeves
+I hard-coded the toolbars for now, as JQuery is not supported on local servers.
+Heroku provides 1000 hours of free server hosting, so I minimized live-testing strictly to functionality to avoid the possibility of accidentally running out of free hosting.

+In addition, I didn't have the chance to reformat the JSONs returned from the API, most notably the lower-case object attributes and the compact-but-difficult-to-read API-generated timestamps.

 # Lifesaver DJango Tutorials which are still up to date (Django 2.0 or greater), if you're interested in learning!
 https://medium.com/agatha-codes/9-straightforward-steps-for-deploying-your-django-app-with-heroku-82b952652fb4 </br>